gprt-org/GPRT/docs/source/examples/s01-singleTriangle.rst

 ^^^^^^^^^^^^^^

 Since GPRT is all about tracing rays, it's worth talking about what exactly a ray is.
-Rays in GPRT are represented using the following structure:
+To start, tays in GPRT are represented using the following structure:

 .. code-block:: hlsl